James11T/ArkBot/README.md

 The bots live chat functionality works by sending a chat query to the server every second by default, but this can be changed.
 The response is then parsed and sent to the chat channel for display.
 Any Discord messages sent to the chat channel are relayed back to the ark server and displayed along with the Discord users name and discriminator.
 ## Command Logging
 When a player executes an admin command it will be sent to the log channel which is defined by the mainChannel variable.
 The message will contain the player name, ArkID, SteamID and the command executed.
 Depending on the user who executed the command, the embed will display a different colour.
 This is to allow you to be able to easily see who executed what command.
+## Requirements
+The bot requires the Discord.js and RCON library to function.